mortpanda/okta-dashboard-1/README.md

 There are 3 x groups in the org that determine the links that get displayed on the portal.

-**ANGULAR-CIAM-DEMO-PORTAL-WORDPRESS** - If the user is a member of this group, a link will be displayed to a member-only CMS.

-**ANGULAR-CIAM-DEMO-PORTAL-WORDPRESS-BB** - If the user is a member of this group, a link will be displayed to a member-only bulletin board.

-**ANGULAR-CIAM-DEMO-PORTAL-MOODLE** - If the user is a member of this group, a link will be displayed to an online learning site.

 ## Development Environment
 ```